mEyob/CPU_load_VS_Power/analysis.md

 <img src="figures/Load-vs-Freq.png" alt="perHr" style="width: 200px; height: 200px" />

 Some claim that *turbo boost* is just *speed scaling* rebranded for marketing purpose.
 That might very well be the case.
-However, one clear distinction is that with speed scaling, all the cores of a CPU can simultaneously operate at the advertised stock frequency if needed, whereas only one core can be turbo boosted at a time.
+However, one clear distinction is that with speed scaling, all the cores of a CPU can simultaneously operate at the advertised stock frequency if needed, whereas only a portion of the cores (usually just one) can be turbo boosted at a time.

 <img src="figures/Load-vs-ProcPower.png" alt="perHr" style="width: 200px; height: 200px" />

 ## Total power vs CPU power
+Obviously, the CPU is not the only component that consumes power.
+A computer's total power consumption can still be high when the load on the CPU is low.
+For example, streaming high definition video from youtube will keep the GPU and the LCD display busy without having a significant impact on
+CPU load.
+Another example can be an input/output intensive task that frequently reads and writes to disk that requires CPU time only occasionally.
+The following scatter plot illustrates both the total system power consumption and CPU power consumption.
+A linear approximation of system and CPU power as a function of CPU load is also given in the same figure.

 <img src="figures/Load-vs-Power.png" alt="perHr" style="width: 200px; height: 200px" />

+According to the linear approximation, the system and CPU power consumptions when the CPU is idle are around $12$ and $3$ Watt, respectively.
+These values at 100% CPU load would be around $28$ and $35$ Watt, respectively.
+Over the entire load spectrum, the gap between the two lines represents power consumption by other components than the CPU.
+Note also that the gap gets narrower as the load increases.
+This is intuitive since the CPU takes the lion's share of power at higher load.